Creating a tense atmosphere in a story is a true skill, and in this guide, you’re going to learn how to build and create tension in writing.

 - Use tension early on in a story to grab a hold of the reader’s emotions.

-Before I leave you, I wanted to point you in the direction of some other writing guides you may appreciate.
+Before I leave you, I wanted to point you in the direction of some other writing guides on creating tension you may appreciate.